Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Another scenario is when he refuses to be moved from a bed.
 Let's say the dog has always slept on the bed with its owner.
 Then, one day, the owner decides the dog must sleep somewhere else.
 Upon being moved, the dog growls at the owner, who is surprised and frightened, so he backs away.
 The growling behavior has now been reinforced, and the dog will use it more frequently to show its power.

 Read More From Pethelpful

 The owner in this situation should train the dog a command so that he can get off the bed without involving physical touch.
 A "go to your mat" command would have proven helpful in this case.
 Also, the owner shouldn't allow the dog on the bed one day and not another.
 They need consistency.

 To Acquire Valuables

-In this case the dog has effectively learned how to keep you away from valuables.
-The dog believes the bone is his, and has lack of trust is his first thought—that you want to get the bone from him.
-In such scenario, taking the bone away is the biggest mistake.
-He must learn that the bone comes from you, but that you do not have any intention to take it away.
+In this case, the dog has effectively learned how to keep you away from valuables.
+The dog believes the bone is his and has a lack of trust as his first thought—that you want to get the bone from him.
+In such a scenario, taking the bone away is the biggest mistake.
+He must learn that the bone comes from you but that you do not have any intention to take it away.
 Rather, start tossing treats every time you pass by.
-The dog soon learns that good things happens when you come close and that you are the provider of such good things.
+The dog soon learns that good things happen when you come close and that you are the provider of such good things.